persidastricl/persidastricl/README.md

 ## Lazy Sequences

 Also, lazy sequences are defined for most of the data structures.
 There is a method named `seq` that will take a variety of new (and old) data structures and turn them into lazy sequences.
-Lazy sequences have a `print-object` method defined for them that relies on a variable `*print-lazy-items*` which by dfault is set to 10 items.
+Lazy sequences have a `print-object` method defined for them that relies on a variable `*print-lazy-items*` which by default is set to 10 items.
 So, when you print a lazy sequence, it will only print out 10 of them (to avoid realizing infinite sequences)

 We can make lazy sequences out of any common lisp sequence
 ```common-lisp